Duimon/thebezelproject-scripts/README.md

 and
 * “gsar.exe” [(general search and replace utility)](http://gnuwin32.sourceforge.net/packages/gsar.htm)

 There is quite a bit of setup required to use these scripts, but after doing it once it gets easy😉.
 I will assume you have a working retroarch setup and are successfully using the HSM Shader.
+Thebezelproject requires a standard “no-intro” named romset.

 **1.** Create a temporary installation of Retroarch by copying your existing “working” retroarch folder to a temporary location.
 Thebezelproject Windows installer will overwrite some key files and break your Retroarch configuration.
 For these instructions we will assume a temporary installation of **“Retroarch-thebezelproject”**.